FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 this format, even though it is permitted by {{RFC7542}}.

 The username field is assigned via the EAP Provisioning Identifier Registry which is defined in [](#registry).
-The username field MUST be either empty, or hold a fixed string such as "provisioning".

-The username field MUST NOT omitted.
-That is, "@eap.arpa" is not a valid identifier for the purposes of this specification.  {{RFC7542}}
-recommends omitting the username portion for user privacy.
-As the names are defined in public specifications, user privacy is not needed here, and the username field can be publicly visible.
+The username field MAY be empty, or else hold a fixed value.
+While {{RFC7542}} recommends omitting the username portion for user privacy, the names are defined in public specifications.
+User privacy is therefore not needed here, and the username field can be publicly visible.

+## Operational Considerations

+Haviong defined the format and contents of NAIs in the eap.arpa realm, we now need to define how those NAIs are used by EAP supplicants and EAP peers.

+### EAP Supplicants

+An EAP supplicant signals that it wishes a certain kind of provisioning by using a particular NAI, along with an associated EAP method.
+The meaning of the NAI, and behavior of the supplicant are defined by a separate specification which defines the NAI.

+The NAI used by the supplicant MUST match the EAP method.
+NAIs in the eap.arpa domain MUST NOT be used for EAP methods which do not have an entry in the "EAP Provisioning Identifiers" registry.

+EAP supplicants MUST NOT allow these NAIs to be configured directly by end users.
+Instead the user (or some other process) chooses a provisioning method, and the EAP supplicant then chooses a pre-defined NAI which matches that provisioning method.

+### EAP Peers

+Implementations MUST check that the NAI matches the EAP method being used.
+Mis-matched NAIs MUST result in an EAP Failure.

+For example, an NAI of "@tls.eap.arpa" MUST NOT be used for any EAP method other than EAP-TLS.

+Implementations MUST treat supplicants using a provisioning NAI as untrusted, and untrustworthy.
+Implementations MUST place supplicants using a provisioning NAI into a limited network, such as a captive portal.

+Implementations SHOULD give supplicants access which is limited in duration.
+The provisioning process should be fairly quick, and of the order of seconds to tens of seconds in duration.
+Provisioning times longer than that likely indicate an issue.

+Implementations SHOULD give supplicants access which is limited in scope.
+The provisioning process likely does not need to download large amounts of data, and likely does not need access to a large number of services.
+The provisioning networks SHOULD allow only traffic which is necessary for the operation of the named provisioning method.

+Implementations SHOULD use functionality such as the RADIUS Filter-Id attribute ({{?RFC2865, Section 5.11}}) to set packet filters for the supplicant being provisioned.
+For ease of administration, the Filter-Id name could simply be the NAI, or a similar name.
+Such consistency aids with operational considerations when managing complex networks.

+Implementations SHOULD rate-limit provisioning attempts.
+A misbehaving supplicant should be blocked temporarily, or even permanently.
+Implementations SHOULD limit the total number of supplicants being provisioned at the same time.
+There is no requirement to allow all supplicants to connect without limit.

 ## Notes on AAA Routability